Bryant-Huang-BU/Bryant-Huang-BU.github.io/README.md

 ```

 5. The database is ready!
+7. In the project's app folder, modify csi3335F2023.py as needed to match the mysql user information.
 6. In the project folder terminal while using the project virtual environment enter:
 ```Bash
 flask run